-We solicit abstracts for three types of sessions: technical papers, panels, and tutorials.
-Technical papers, which are up to 25 pages long, address design case studies and application overviews and are presented in 40-minute sessions.
+We solicit abstracts for three types of sessions: technical papers, technical panels, and tutorials.
+Technical papers, which are up to 25 pages long, address design case studies and application overviews and are presented in 45-minute sessions.
 Technical panels are 75-minute presentation/discussion sessions featuring 3-5 panelists plus a panel chair to moderate the discussion.
 Tutorials are 3-hour sessions (papers up to 50 pages long are optional), allowing the speakers to cover topics in greater depth.
-Tutorials are scheduled for Tuesday, January 31; the technical paper sessions will be held on Wednesday–Thursday, February 1-2; technical panels are scheduled on Tuesday-Thursday at the end of each day’s program.
+Tutorials are scheduled for Tuesday, January 30; the technical paper sessions will be held on Wednesday–Thursday, January 31 –February 1; technical panels are scheduled on Tuesday-Thursday at the end of each day's program.

 To Submit a Proposal